maxtkc/mvths-wiki/docs/004-simple-switch.rst

    Momentary Switch

 Below are two diagrams from the datasheet for the momentary switch.
-Note that every component you use in this shops has a datasheet.
-Many are only a single page but the longest are over 600 pages.
-In the image on the left in the small box labeled "CIRCUIT DIAGRAM" is a schematic representation of the button.
-That is, it does not represent a functional versus physical representation of the button.
-The image on the right shows a physical represenation of the button.

-In the schematic diagram the leads (or legs) are numbered 1 through 4.
-You can also see that leads 1 and 2 are connected.
-There is electrically no difference between these leads.
-Connecting a component to lead 1 is identical to connecting a component to lead 2.
-The same can be said for leads 3 and 4.
+I both diagrams you can see that pins 1 and 2 are connected and pins 3 and 4 are connected.
+These pairs act as single pins.
+It does not matter if you wire up your circuit to pin 1 or 2 since they act as the same pin.
+The same is true for pins 3 and 4.

 Now notice that the physical diagram on the right is also numbered 1 through 4.
 These numbers coorespond directly to the schematic.
 Leads 1 and 2 are internally connected.
 Leads 3 and 4 are internally connected.